FabianoManetti/risk_Analysis_Public_Transport/README.md

 * Answer 10 business questions
 * Create a dashboard to present the data

+## Solution

-The answers to the business questions can be visualized in a Dashboard made with **Dash** framework, whose link to access is as follows:
+The answers to the business questions can be visualized both in the notebook and in a Dashboard made with **Dash** framework, whose link to access is as follows:

 https://risk-analysis-public-transport-dashboard.onrender.com/